Skip to main content

 }

 NOTE: You must have an assets folder with correct config files in your project folder, in order to send the correct configuration to SSMS.
-Configuration related files would be provided by Kobil with project files.
+Read more in the MC Configuration files Overview

 RestartEvent